-In 2024 we worked with 28 partners, including Jersey Community Relations Trust, Mind Jersey and Dementia Jersey, to bring Jersey's heritage to the wider community.
-We held reminiscence sessions, talks and tours and workshops throughout the year both on sites and out in the community.
+In 2024, we worked with 28 partners, including Jersey Community Relations Trust, Mind Jersey and Dementia Jersey, to bring Jersey's heritage to the wider community.
+We held reminiscence sessions, talks and tours and workshops throughout the year, both at the sites and out in the community.

-The colour our collection initiative took art out into the community when individuals from Age Concern, the Youth Parliament and La Moye Prison learnt more about he 'The Death of Major Peirson' and had an opportunity to colour a copy of the famous painting.
+The 'Colour our Collection' initiative took art out into the community and individuals from Age Concern, the Youth Parliament and La Moye Prison learnt more about 'The Death of Major Peirson' and had an opportunity to colour a copy of the famous painting.
 This initiative was repeated across 2024 using a number of different works from the art collection.

-We also launched our Small Island, Big Stories Podcast series exploring Jersey's history through different topics including food history, working in a cold war bunker, fersey's witch trials, our queer Channel Islands and the lost dolmen of La Coupe.
+We also launched our 'Small Island, Big Story Sessions' podcast series exploring Jersey's history through different topics, including food history, working in a Cold War bunker, Jersey's witch trials, our queer Channel Islands and the lost dolmen of La Coupe.